oxor-io/samm-circuits/README.md

 ```
     cargo run --release
 ```
-As a result, you will get a `Prover.toml` file with public signals inside.
-This file should be used together with the `Prover_tree.toml` from the `member_tree_generator` to compile the resulting `Prover.toml`.
+As a result, you will get a `Prover_email.toml` file with circuit's input signals inside.
+This file should be combined with the `Prover_tree.toml` from the `member_tree_generator` to compile the resulting `Prover.toml`.

 ### Generate Merkle Tree